cs4560-utah-sp24/test/tests/chapter2-base-tests.md

 	if "SCROLL_STEP" in params: SCROLL_STEP = params["SCROLL_STEP"]
 ```

-This function makes it possible to put the actual constant definitions
+If you'd like to define these constants in some other file, you can do
-in another file, if you'd like to do that.
+that by modifying this function definition.

 Testing `lex`
 -------------